 Physical Education in a curriculum component for students in all grade levels.
 Instruction time varies from a minimum of one hour per week for primary students to almost three hours weekly for some middle school students.

 All middle schoolers (Grades 6, 7, 8) at St. Mike's are offered the opportunity to learn Spanish.
 The textbook that is used for 6th-8th grade is called ¿Cómo te va?
-Nivel Verde by Glencoe/McGraw Hill.
+Nivel Rojo and Nivel Verde by Glencoe/McGraw Hill.
 It is a program that aims to develop the communication skills of speaking, listening, reading and writing in Spanish.
 Classroom lessons and activities are designed with the goal of communication for real purposes.
 Grammar covers adjectives and adjective agreement, present tense of regular and most irregular verbs, an introduction to stem-changing verbs and the vocabulary of everyday life (family, body, home, school, food, sports, pastimes).
 Goals for learning Spanish and its application in the real world are themes that are foremost throughout the school year.
-Students are also introduced to examples of hispanic culture at every opportunity.
+Students are also introduced to examples of Hispanic culture at every opportunity.

 The Learning Center is an inviting place that supports student learning in all grades.
 Small groups that focus on reading skills, language arts, and math give students an environment where their individual needs can be met.
 It is also a quiet place for reading a book or taking a test.
 Knowing that each student learns differently, the Learning Center works closely with classroom teachers and parents to help students be successful.

 A talented school band continues to grow under the direction of Mrs. Theresa McKenzieSullivan.
 There are groups for beginning, intermediate, and advanced players available to all students in grades 4 through 8.
 No prior experience is necessary.